AliceO2Group/WebUi/QualityControl/README.md

 ```

 ## Local Configuration
-In order to customise the QCG you can edit the following configuration file: `WebUi/QualityControl/config.js`
+In order to customize QCG, you can edit the following configuration file: `WebUi/QualityControl/config.js`

 #### HTTP
 Attribute to define the `http` endpoint of the application.